Blog

 Is Selenium Better Than Playwright?

-It depends on your context.
-Selenium is better for legacy systems, broad language support, and complex infrastructure.
-Playwright offers faster execution, built-in features, and modern architecture.
+Whether Selenium is better than Playwright depends on the project context and testing needs.
+Selenium integrates smoothly with legacy systems, multiple languages, and complex infrastructures, while Playwright simplifies test code with faster execution, built-in features, and modern architecture.
 Each tool excels under different conditions.

 Is The Playwright Overtaking Selenium?